UniversityOfHelsinkiCS/riksutin/README.md

 - Copy `.env.template` as `.env` file and fill in the required values
 - Run `npm i` and `npm start` to setup and start the development environment

-## Running tests locally
+## Running tests locally (and in CI)

 Start app with `npm run start:test:local` and run tests with `npm run test:local`.
 You get the UI mode with params `-- --ui`.

 The envs for testing are in `cienv`

-Envs are using a dummy service to mock the external dependencies, see >data_source_mock>.
+Envs are using a dummy service to mock the external dependencies, see [data_source_mock](https://github.com/UniversityOfHelsinkiCS/riksutin/tree/master/data_source_mock).
 Data is mostly hardcoded so you will not get eg real universities of each country

 ## Features